FardinAhmed3/WorthWise/README.md

 ### 4. Set Up the Database

-1. In MySQL Workbench, open and run `database/schema.sql` to create the required database schema.
+1. **For Local Development**: In MySQL Workbench, open and run `database/schema.sql` to create the required database schema.

+2. **For Production (Aiven)**: Use `database/schema_aiven.sql` which is compatible with managed MySQL services like Aiven.
+This version removes DEFINER clauses that require SUPER privileges not available in managed environments.

 ---